vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 With frozen embeddings from frozen models, the data is embedded once using a foundational embedding model.
 Developers can then tailor the representation to specific tasks by adding transformation layers.
-The frozen model, will for the same input, always produce the same frozen embedding representation.
+The fixed model will always produce the same frozen embedding representation for the same input.
 So as long as the input data does not change, we will not need to invoke the model again.
+In our news search example, we can use the same frozen document embeddings for all three use cases.

 The following sections describe different methods for tailoring frozen embeddings for search or recommendation use